xirdneh/araport-blast-app/README.md

 ===========

 - [x] Database types are now ```nucl``` or ```prot``` to track directly to NCBI nomenclature
 - [x] Versioned database indexes are stored as **araport.blastdb.index metadata** records.
 There are more than one.
 Grab them all, generate the union set of databases from ```value.docker_this.databases```.
-Consider cacheing the result of these queries in localStorage to make the app more performant. *localStorage missing*
+Consider cacheing the result of these queries in localStorage to make the app more performant.
 - [ ] The underlying BLAST app now supports provision of a custom database file ```inputs.customDatabase``` at job submission.
 User can ALSO specify databases from the list when BLASTing.
 Support choosing from previous uploads, or uploading a new file, like we do for sPARTA
-- [ ] Display ONLY the database types (nucl or prot) appropriate to the type of BLAST selected.
+- [x] Display ONLY the database types (nucl or prot) appropriate to the type of BLAST selected.
 May need a filter on this later but not now
 - [x] Enable user to display previous BLAST outputs - Use preview modal like in Sparta/miFerno apps or Hanlon's file browser
 - [ ] For each blast type, remember the selected databases between sessions.
 Add button to clear all/check all.
 - [x] Support NAMING the job at submit time